phoneyourrep/phone-your-rep-api/README.md

 # Deployment

 This is deployed on Heroku.
-Deploying a geo-spatially enabled database to Heroku can be a bit of a challenge.
-Docs for that will come soon.
+See the [Installation](#installation) section for deployment steps.

 # Contributing